Vidvox/docs.isf.video/docs/quickstart.md

 For a more in depth lessons on learning GLSL and ISF you can read the [ISF Primer](primer_index).
 Additionally the [ISF Reference Pages](ref_index) are a useful set of documents to keep on hand when writing and remixing ISF compositions.
 Developers interested in supporting ISF in their own software can visit the [ISF Specification Page](https://github.com/mrRay/ISF_Spec/) for detailed information and links to useful sample code.

-Finally, the [ISF Test/Tutorial filters](http://vidvox.net/rays_oddsnends/ISF%20tests+tutorials.zip) contains many useful test ISF compositions that are useful references.
+Finally, the [ISF Test/Tutorial filters](http://vidvox.net/rays_oddsnends/ISF%20tests+tutorials.zip) contains many useful test ISF compositions that are useful references and the standard set of shaders that we include with VDMX can be found in the [ISF Files repository](https://github.com/Vidvox/ISF-Files) on GitHub.

 In this document we will cover the basics of using and writing shaders in ISF.